cbc-univie/transformato/docs/System_Setup.rst

 .. rubric:: Options for manual restraints

-manualrestraints
-    :code:`shape="harmonic" ["harmonic","flatbottom"]'`
+.. object:: restraints: manual

+    .. object:: manual-restraint

+        You may freely choose the name of the restraint here.
+It may be useful to provide a 'speaking' name, as this will allow identification later.

+        .. option:: shape=["harmonic","flatbottom"]'

             Shape of the energy potential.
-Default is "harmonic", "flatbottom" is not yet implemented :code:`group1,group2=[MDAnalysis selection string]`
+Default is "harmonic".
+See automatic restraints for details.

+        .. option:: group1,group2=[MDAnalysis selection string]

             Defines which Common Core atoms are members of group1 or group2.
 Please note that group1 **must** be the ligand, and group2 the protein.

-    :code:`k=[int]`
+        .. option:: k=[int]

             *(optional):* Defines the harmonic force constant.
 Default is 3.

+        .. option:: wellsize=[float]

+            *(optional):* Defines the wellsize for flat-bottom restraints (unit is nanometers).
+Defaults to 0.1 nm.

 As with automatic restraints, even manually specified restraints will never act on atoms not in the common core, as this would lead to nonsensical energy calculations.